fdietz/vue_components_book_manuscript/1-introduction.md

 ## Tooling and Code Examples

-All example code can be found in the public [GitHub repository](https://github.com/fdietz/vue_js_book) accompanying the book.
+All example code can be found in the public [GitHub repository](https://github.com/fdietz/vue_components_book_examples) accompanying the book.

-Additionally, I try to provide a [Codepen](https://codepen.io/fdietz/pen/bKjKNG) for all small examples.

 ## Structure